The Challenges of Documenting the History of Morocco

 The Periods of Morocco’s Contemporary History

 Our latest work, “The History of Contemporary Morocco,” focuses on two pivotal periods: the Protectorate era (1912-1956) and the post-independence era (1956-1999).
-Each era is explored in depth, offering readers an understanding of the events that shaped modern Morocco.
+The text explains each time period extensively to show how modern Morocco evolved through its defining historical events.
 We specifically chose to stop at 1999, the year of King Hassan II’s death, as the history of Morocco beyond that point does not yet meet the historian’s criteria of documented history, relying more on current affairs and journalism.

 The Need for a Popular Historical Narrative